 Billions of times each day, application programming interfaces (APIs) facilitate the transfer of data between people and systems, serving as the fabric that connects businesses with customers, suppliers, and employees.
 Having the right API strategy in place can make the difference between success and failure when it comes to utilizing APIs to deliver results, reduce response times, and improving process efficiency.

-What is API?
+What is an API?
 An Introduction

 An API (application programming interface) is a building block of programming that helps programmers avoid writing code from scratch each time it is needed.
 APIs are organized sets of commands, functions, and protocols that programmers use to develop software.
 These interfaces speed up production and enable different platforms, applications, and systems to connect and share data with each other.

 Consider building something with a box of Lego bricks.
 Instead of creating or carving a new block each time you need one, you simply choose from an assortment that are prepared and ready to be plugged into your project.
 Each block is designed to connect with other blocks in order to speed up the building process.
 In essence, that’s how an API works.
 APIs streamline and boost efficiency everywhere they are used.

 API are ubiquitous, and most of us encounter them every day without realizing it.
 Each time we post an update on Facebook, compare airfares on a travel website, or complete an online banking transaction from our phones, we’re using some kind of API.
 In fact, most of us rely on hundreds, if not thousands, of APIs each day.